react4j/react4j-todomvc/Notes.md

 GWT 2.8.2 and decreases sizes under J2CL.
 Thus it has not been applied to master.
 See the associated [Pull Request](https://github.com/arez/arez/pull/7).

+## TODO

+* Make sure build process is actually building J2CL process.
+* Get j2cl variants built from react4j/arez build process.
+Drop the associated maven builds or at least drop the size recording and comparison.
+Add J2CL to size comparisons recorded but do not fail if they vary.